InertialObserver/fo_shizzle2/README.md

 To use the app run

 ruby app.rb

-Navigate in your browser to localhost:4567 and enjoy!!
+Navigate in your browser to localhost:4567

-Bug reports

-If you discover any bugs, feel free to create an issue on GitHub.
-Please add as much information as possible to help us fixing the possible bug.
-We also encourage you to help even more by forking and sending us a pull request.

 License